 To create a physically-based material:

-When you've created a physically-based material you'll be able to edit these properties in the Inspector panel:
+When you've created a physically-based material you'll be able to edit these properties in the Inspector:

 Albedo is the base color and texture of the material.
-You'll see two options here:
+You'll see 2 options here:

 Below, we've added an Albedo texture:

 This is where you'll apply an ORM texture, using the dropdown next to ORM Texture.
 You can then adjust the sliders, to control:

 Spark AR Studio packs ORM values into the RGB channels in that order.

 Here, we've added an ORM texture to a physically-based material:

 This is where you'll add a normal map.
 The normal map lets you create the appearance of bumps, grooves and rivets without adding extra geometry to your object.
 Representing these details as a texture instead of geometry will increase the performance of your effect.